-What is the Citywide Policy Plan?
+2. What is the Citywide Policy Plan?

 - The Citywide Policy Plan is part of the City's Comprehensive Plan.
 Milwaukee's comprehensive plan includes a Citywide Policy Plan and 14 Area Plans. - The Citywide Policy Plan is a comprehensive plan that guides future development by setting a collective vision and roadmap for the future. - Comprehensive plans are updated and amended based on changing needs in a community.
-For Growing MKE, we are looking at how to support evolving housing needs.
+For the Housing Element amendment, we have been looking at how to support evolving housing needs.

-Where can I find the Citywide Policy Plans & Area Plans?
+3. Where can I find the Citywide Policy Plans & Area Plans?